Skip to content

 A service desk project is a project with:

-• a client portal (intake + status visibility)
+• a client portal for intake and replies

-• SLA + contract-hour context attached to tickets (not floating in spreadsheets)
+• SLA and contract-hour context attached to tickets

-Use the queue when your day is: “what needs attention right now?”
+Use the service desk list when your question is: “what needs attention right now?”

 Queue filters